Flanigan argues that scope of practice laws restrict patients' access to specific services and limit their choice of healthcare providers.

 America has been unique in being both the best country in the world to start a business and being relatively open to aspiring entrepreneurs.

-It is crucial that tax policy not stand in the way of the expansion of New Economy businesses that have proven invaluable during the pandemic.
+Tax policy can't stand in the way of the expansion of New Economy businesses that have proven invaluable during the pandemic.

 Salary guarantees and work sharing would enhance the U.S. safety net and enable the economy to better cope with demand shocks.

-Increasing remote work closer to that level would result in economic growth from the substantially greater scale enabled by digital technologies.
+Increasing remote work would result in economic growth from the substantially greater scale enabled by digital technologies.